 I’ll let one of our AE+ Members share their experience:

-If you’d like more specific examples about building trust and helping someone with Asperger’s (or yourself), join us for a webinar about Defense Mode.
-You can sign up here.
+If you'd like more specific examples about building trust and getting someone with Asperger's out of Defense Mode, purchase our Deep Into Defense Mode course or join us for our weekend “DIDM Live” workshop.
+Dates & locations are here.